-Riga in Latvia is a great place for a city break.
-With lots of history and things to do, great restaurants and a cute Old Town it is a perfect place to visit for 24-48 hours.
+Riga is the capital of Latvia and part of the Baltic countries.
+The city is a great place for a city break with plenty of history, things to do, great restaurants and a cute Old Town.
 During my visit, I spent two nights in the city, so I am going to tell you things you could see and do as well as places you could eat within the same amount of time.

 Things to See and Do

 During a short trip to Riga here are some of the things you could see and do around the city:

 Also known as the Three brothers, these three buildings built next to one another are some of the oldest houses in the city.
 The “Oldest Brother” seen on the right, was built around 1490.
 The second brother was built in 1646 and is seen in the middle, and the youngest in the 17th century and is seen on the left.

 Address: Mazā Pils iela Trīs brāļi, Rīga, LV-1050

 The Central Market is located towards the south of the city and is huge with different sections throughout the building with fish counters, spices, vegetables, meat and more.
 Unless you have cooking facilities during your stay you may not buy anything but it’s still nice to walk through and look around.

 Address: Nēģu iela 7, Latgales priekšpilsēta

 The House of the Blackheads is probably one of the most popular and beautiful buildings in the city.
 The building was originally built in 1334 for the Brotherhood of Blackheads, and during the 17th century, it was a guild for Germany traders.
 After being destroyed by the Soviets and Germans in World War II it has since been rebuilt and finished in 1999.